 Assets outside of Canada and the US may be adversely affected by changes in governmental policy, social instability, or other political or economic developments beyond Pason's control, including expropriation of property, exchange rate fluctuations, and restrictions on repatriation of cash.
 The Company has mitigated these risks where practical and warranted.
 Most of Pason's revenues are generated in Canada and the US, which limits exposure to risks and uncertainties in foreign countries.
 Pason does not have any operations or revenue generated in Russia, the Ukraine or Israel.
-The Company's Argentinian subsidiary is operating in a highly inflationary economy and its operating results are being impacted by a weakening Argentina peso relative to the Canadian dollar, the details of which are outlined in the Company's consolidated financial statements for the year ended December 31, 2023.
+The Company's Argentinian subsidiary is currently operating in a highly inflationary economy, and Pason's operating results in the country are being impacted by a weakening Argentina peso relative to the Canadian dollar.
+Pason is also unable to predict the actions that may be taken by the Argentinean government in connection with such hyper-inflation, such as monetary reforms or policy changes, which could also impact the Company's financial position as a result of its operations in Argentina.